IRNiti/would-you-rather/README.md

 # Would You Rather Project

-This is the starter code for the final assessment project for Udacity's React & Redux course.

-The `_DATA.js` file represents a fake database and methods that let you access the data.
-The only thing you need to edit in the ` _DATA.js` file is the value of `avatarURL`.
-Each user should have an avatar, so you’ll need to add the path to each user’s avatar.

-Using the provided starter code, you'll build a React/Redux front end for the application.
-We recommend using the [Create React App](https://github.com/facebook/create-react-app) to bootstrap the project.
+## Description

+This app implements a simple game where users can vote for one of two options.
+Once their vote is recorded, they can see how their choice compares to other users.
+They also have the option to create new questions.
+Finally, each user can see how they compare to others on the leaderboard based on how many questions they created and answered.

+The login process is simplified to a dropdown with the already registered users and no authentication is required in order to login.
+One thing to note, users can only access the functionalities of the app after they login, otherwise they will be redirected to the login page.

+This project is built with React and uses Redux for managing state.
+In order to run the Would You Rather App, simply clone the repo, install dependencies using `npm install` and then run it using `npm start`.

 ## Data

-There are two types of objects stored in our database:
+The `_DATA.js` file represents a fake database and methods to access the data.
+There are two types of objects stored in the database:

 * Users
 * Questions